Georgian Legion (1941–1945)

 The Georgian Legion (Georgische Legion, ქართული ლეგიონი) was a military formation of Nazi Germany during World War II, composed of ethnic Georgians.
-It was formed by Georgian émigrés and prisoners of war, and its declared aim was the eventual restoration of Georgia's independence from the Soviet Union under Nazi Party's doctrine and supervision.
-Some components of the Georgian Legion fell under the operational control of Waffen SS.
+It was formed by Georgian émigrés and prisoners of war; its declared aim was the eventual restoration of Georgia's independence from the Soviet Union under Nazi Party doctrine and supervision.
+Some components of the Georgian Legion fell under the operational control of Waffen-SS.

 Compared to other Soviet nationalities, Georgians initially received a somewhat preferential treatment from the Germans.
 This was partly due to the classification of Georgians as Aryans in Nazi racial ideology and also because several Georgian scholars, such as Alexander Nikuradse and Michael Achmeteli, were advisers to leading Nazis like Alfred Rosenberg.

 The Nazi perception of Georgians, however, began to change for worse in light of a series of defections and Adolf Hitler's growing paranoia.
 Hitler mistrusted Georgians because "the Georgians are not a Turkish people; rather a typical Caucasian tribe, probably even with some Nordic blood in them...The only ones I consider to be reliable are the pure Muslims, which means the real Turkish nations."
 Hitler also surmised that Joseph Stalin's Georgian ethnicity, as well as the fact that the Georgian SSR was nominally autonomous, would eventually draw the Georgians closer to the USSR than to Germany.